Job | Posted 6 months ago

-Maintains an enthusiastic, self-reliant and self-starting approach to meet job responsibilities and accountabilities.
-Strives to anticipate work to be done and initiates proper and acceptable direction for the completion of work with a minimum of supervision and instruction.
+Maintains an enthusiastic, self-reliant and self-starting approach to meet job responsibilities and accountability.
+Strives to anticipate work to be done, and initiates proper and acceptable direction for the completion of work with a minimum of supervision and instruction.

 Exercises analytical judgment in areas of responsibility.
 Identifies problems or situations as they occur and specifies decision objectives.
 Identifies or assists in identifying alternative solutions to problems or situations.
 Implements decisions in accordance with prescribed and effective policies and procedures and with a minimum of errors.
 Seeks expert or experienced advice where appropriate and researches problems, situations and alternatives before exercising judgment.

-Shares knowledge with managers, supervisors and staff for mutual and District benefit.
+Shares knowledge with managers, supervisors and staff for mutual and district benefit.
 Contributes to maintaining high morale among all District employees.
-Develops and maintains cooperative and courteous relationships with department employees, staffers and managers in other departments, representatives from organizations, and the public so as to maintain good will toward the District and to project a good District image.
+Develops and maintains cooperative and courteous relationships with department employees, staff and managers in other departments, representatives from organizations, and the public so as to maintain good will toward the District and to project a good district image.
 Tactfully and effectively handles requests, suggestions and complaints from other departments and persons in order to maintain good will within the District.
 Emphasizes the importance of maintaining a positive image within the District.
-Interacts effectively with higher management, co-workers and the public.
+Interacts effectively with higher management, professionals and the public.